explosivegaming/FactorioSoftmodManager/README.md

 * \^X.Y.Z: will accept any version which is complatible with the selected (X=X and Y>=Y)
 * \~X.Y.Z: will accept a small range of versions (X=X and Y in range +/-2)
 * \?X.Y.Z: will show that this is an optional depentincy, not very useful for install command, works with any of the above

+## Uninstall
+`fsm uninstall [name] [dir] [options]`

+The contary to install, will remove a module or collection and all of the unqiue dependecies (not used by another module).
+This prosscess will remove the locale files of that module and all other files within the module.
+Using -a tag will remove all of the fsm files that are within the scenario and restore the control.lua to the default factorio freeplay one.
+Using -c will not remove any modules but will instead clear the json dir of any downloaded jsons.
+Uninstall does not care about version and will remove which ever module it find by the given name.

+__Options:__
+* -c, --clear-jsons: clears the json dir and does not remove any modules, name does not need to be defined, first param will be used as the dir
+* -a, --remove-all: removes all fsm files from the scenario and restores freeplay control.lua, name does not need to be defined, first param will be used as the dir
+* -j, --remove-json: this will remove the downloaded json from the json dir when the module is uninstalled
+* -l, --keep-locale: keeps the locale files of a module when the rest of the module is removed

 ## Host
 `fsm host [dir] [options]`